jfang2121/DCS211-IPO-Final-Project/ReadMe.md

 - yfinance: for scraping the S&P 500 index monthly returns
 - pandas: for manipulating datasets
 - matplotlib: for data visualizations
+- geopandas: for working with geospatial data
+- plotly: for create interactive graphs
+- pycountry: for accessing ISO-standardized country, language, and currency data
+- numpy: for scientific computing
+- statsmodels: for statistical modeling
+- linearmodels: for estimating linear models
 #### R
 - ggplot2: for data visualizations
 - readr: part of the tidyverse, for reading CSV files